Sailor-Munder-San/WOTRFavoredClass/README.md

 deliberately deferred (bonus known spells, Lay on Hands, a few archetype-specific variants) because they need either a dedicated subsystem or hands-on in-game verification before shipping.
-See **[BONUS-MATRIX.md](BONUS-MATRIX.md)** for the full per-bonus breakdown, including exactly which races/GUIDs are used and why specific bonuses are deferred (that document is in Russian — the primary development language for this project — but the table structure is self-explanatory).
+See **[BONUS-MATRIX.md](BONUS-MATRIX.md)** for the full per-bonus breakdown, including exactly which races/GUIDs are used and why specific bonuses are deferred.

 ## Installation